serai-dex/serai/coins/monero/generators/README.md

 # Monero Generators

 Generators used by Monero in both its Pedersen commitments and Bulletproofs(+).
-An implementation of Monero's `ge_fromfe_frombytes_vartime`, simply called `hash_to_point` here, is included, as needed to generate generators.
+An implementation of Monero's `hash_to_ec` is included, as needed to generate the generators.

-This library is usable under no-std when the `std` feature is disabled.
+This library is usable under no-std when the `std` feature (on by default) is disabled.